Expensify/App/desktop/README.md

 To avoid bundling unnecessary `node_modules` we use a [2 package structure](https://www.electron.build/tutorials/two-package-structure)
-The root [package.json](../package.json) serves for `devDependencies` and shared (renderer) `dependencies` The [desktop/package.json](./package.json) servers for desktop (electron-main) specific dependencies Webpack uses root package dependencies and src to bundle `www` - all necessary dependencies are copied to that folder We use Webpack again to bundle the `main` scripts that init electron and render `www` content.
+The root [package.json](../package.json) serves for `devDependencies` and shared (renderer) `dependencies` The [desktop/package.json](./package.json) servers for desktop (electron-main) specific dependencies Webpack uses root package dependencies and src to bundle the web application loaded by Electron's renderer process in `desktop/dist/www` - all necessary dependencies are copied to that folder
+We use Webpack again to bundle the `main` scripts that init electron and render `www` content.

 ## See what is getting packaged in the app